Superman El Último Escape: Ride

 The Daily Planet offices in the queue.

 The station and boarding area are in a semi-shaded, forested area with trees.
 Upon leaving the station, riders travel forward approximately 6 meters (20’) before immediately descending a small, roughly 3–5 m (10-15’) drop.
 They then ascend a small “bunny hill” which leads into another brief drop, this one curving to the right.
 The train then climbs up a small slope and enters into a pre-lift hill brake run, to reduce stress on the ride.
 After a very small drop down and a left-hand turn, riders begin to ascend the 67 m (220’) lift hill.

 The ride officially begins as trains plunge down the 62 m (205’) first drop at an angle of about 60°.
 At the bottom of the drop, the ride reaches its top speed of 112.6 km/h (70 mph) as the trains briefly pass through a covered section of track, ascend the first large camelback airtime hill, and descend down another drop, this time veering to the left.
 They then climb a smaller slope and come down into a helix section, still veering left.
 The train then crests the second camelback airtime hill, followed by a drop veering to the right into another small helix; riders then briefly enter into the midcourse brake-run.
 After descending another drop from the brake section, riders crest a pair of back-to-back airtime bunny-hills.
 They then turn to the right slightly, then left, and enter the final brakes at the station.

-2024 Controversy
+2024 incident

 In 2024, David Ordoñez Castillo, a 17 year old park patron, died following a series of seizures after riding the rollercoaster.
 According to his family, Castillo reportedly died on the park premises after staff formed a barricade preventing anyone from approaching him until medical services arrived, then his death was not pronounced until arriving at a hospital several minutes later.
 Six Flags Mexico stated that staff followed park protocols during the incident, and that emergency services arrived promptly.